How to properly water peyote cacti

 Field capacity refers to the point where the soil holds the maximum amount of water it can without being waterlogged.
 You can test this by performing the "squeeze test": while adding water to the soil, periodically grab a handful and squeeze it.
 When only a few drops of water come out, the soil is at field capacity.
 If no water comes out, the soil is too dry and more water must be added.
 If water pours out, it’s too wet and more soil must be added.

-Once the soil is brought to field capacity, pasteurize it to kill off any harmful pathogens by heating it to 180-200°F for about 30 minutes.
+Once the soil is brought to field capacity, pasteurize it to kill off any harmful pathogens by heating it (using your oven and an oven safe bowl with a lid) to 180-200°F for about 30 minutes.
 After cooling, place the mix into clear plastic germination containers.
-These containers will be covered to hold in moisture, meaning you won’t need to water them again until after the hardening-off stage.
+These containers will be covered with plastic wrap to hold in moisture, meaning you won’t need to water until after the hardening-off stage.

 What is Hardening Off?

 Hardening off is the gradual process of exposing seedlings to fresh air, making them less dependent on the moist, enclosed environment they were germinated in.
-After hardening off, the clear plastic containers will allow you to monitor the moisture level of the soil easily.
+The seedlings should be hardened off once they reach a centimeter in diameter.
+After hardening off, the clear plastic container will allow you to monitor the moisture level of the soil easily.

 Bonus Tip: Use spring water during germination.
 Tap water can contain harsh chemicals that might affect germination rates, while reverse osmosis and distilled water lack essential minerals that help with early growth.